About the algebraic closure of the field of power series in several variables in characteristic zero: Abstract

 \section{Abstract}

-We construct algebraically closed fields containing an algebraic closure of the field of power series in several variables over a characteristic zero field.
-Each of these fields depends on the choice of an Abhyankar valuation and are constructed via the Newton-Puiseux method.
-Then we study more carefully the case of monomial valuations and we give a result generalizing the Abhyankar-Jung Theorem for monic polynomials whose discriminant is weighted homogeneous.
-Essentially this result asserts that the Galois group of such a polynomial is isomorphic to the Galois group of one weighted homogeneous polynomial.
+We begin this paper by constructing different algebraically closed fields containing an algebraic closure of the field of power series in several variables over a characteristic zero field.
+Each of these fields depends on the choice of an Abhyankar valuation and is constructed via a generalization of the Newton-Puiseux method for this valuation. \\ Then we study the Galois group of a polynomial with power series coefficients.
+In particular by examining more carefully the case of monomial valuations we are able to give several results concerning the Galois group of a polynomial whose discriminant is a weighted homogeneous polynomial times a unit.
+One of our main results is a generalization of Abhyankar-Jung Theorem for such polynomials, classical Abhyankar-Jung Theorem being devoted to polynomials whose discriminant is a monomial times a unit.